And Things to Do at Upton Country Park

 Visiting Upton Country Park with your dog

 For years people have enjoyed exercising their dogs across the many acres of open parkland, woodlands and meadowland at Upton Country Park.
-We even have a ‘dog walkers’ car park – 24 spaces, 2 hours free parking, off Poole Road (opposite Pony Drive); it gives direct access to the large new off-lead space created by the expansion plans.
+We even have a ‘dog walkers’ car park – 24 spaces, 2 hours free parking, off Poole Road (opposite Pony Drive); it gives direct access to the large new off-lead space created by the recent Park expansion.

 As the Park grows in popularity and in size we have been working with the Dorset Dogs group to implement the ‘Paw Prints’ code.
 This system is recognised nationwide as a way of making it clear to dog walkers which areas are on or off lead, and which are dog-